 - If there are noisy buckles, show them to your dog first and then praise them every time they hear it for the first few walks.

 - Make the harness wearing a time where you lavish lots of fuss and attention on your pooch, and they will soon love wearing it.

 - Patience is key – try not to get frustrated with your dog, remember this is a new and scary experience for them.
 The calmer you are, the more they will trust that the harness is a good thing.

 - If you haven’t had your corgi since they were a puppy and you know they have been walked using a collar, you may have to be more patient as they are likely to find the harness very different.

 - If the first time doesn’t go as smoothly as you wanted it to, don’t despair.
 Persevere and try again.

-It’s obvious that anyone who owns a Corgi is very lucky.
+Anyone who owns a Corgi is fortunate.

-They may be small in stature but they are huge when it comes to delivering a pet that is family-friendly, intelligent and hard-working.
+They may be small in stature, but they are huge when it comes to delivering a pet that is family-friendly, intelligent and hard-working.

-When you are considering the needs of your Corgi their health, wellbeing, and safety must be paramount.
+When you are considering the needs of your Corgi, their health, wellbeing, and safety must be paramount.
 They need regular exercise and are certainly not sedentary dogs just because they are small.

 Using a harness in your walking regime will allow your Corgi to feel comfortable and safe, meaning that they can just enjoy being with you and you can enjoy being with them!